PassWeaver API

 You may have a user managing both GPC and AWS, so you would just have to add the user to both “AWSAdmins” and “GCPAdmins”.

 But, remember, permissions are always inherited.
-What does this mean?

 If an “AdminGCP” user creates a new folder in “GCP”, let’s suppose “VPNs”, what happens?
 This folder would inherit the “GCP” permissions, thus, in our example, read+write for “GCPAdmins”.
 Even if this new “VPNs” folder is given read+write permissions on a completely different group, and not “AdminGCP” explicitly, “AdminGCP” will always have read+write permissions.